shenhuiying2017/azure-docs.es-es/articles/application-insights/application-insights-custom-operations-tracking.md

     public override async Task Invoke(IOwinContext context)
     {
-        // Let's create and start RequestTelemetry
+        // Let's create and start RequestTelemetry.
         var requestTelemetry = new RequestTelemetry
         {
             Name = $"{context.Request.Method} {context.Request.Uri.GetLeftPart(UriPartial.Path)}"
         };

-        // if there is Request-Id recevied from the upstream service, set telemetry context accordingly if (context.Request.Headers.ContainsKey("Request-Id"))
+        // If there is a Request-Id received from the upstream service, set the telemetry context accordingly. if (context.Request.Headers.ContainsKey("Request-Id"))
         {
             var requestId = context.Request.Headers.Get("Request-Id");
-            // get the operation id from the Request-Id (if you follow the 'Http Protocol for Correlation') requestTelemetry.Context.Operation.Id = GetOperationId(requestId);
+            // Get the operation ID from the Request-Id (if you follow the HTTP Protocol for Correlation). requestTelemetry.Context.Operation.Id = GetOperationId(requestId);
             requestTelemetry.Context.Operation.ParentId = requestId;
         }

-        // StartOperation is a helper method that allows to correlate
+        // StartOperation is a helper method that allows correlation of
         // current operations with nested operations/telemetry
-        // and initializes start time and duration on telemetry item var operation = telemetryClient.StartOperation(requestTelemetry);
+        // and initializes start time and duration on telemetry items. var operation = telemetryClient.StartOperation(requestTelemetry);

-        // process request
+        // Process the request.
         try
         {
             await Next.Invoke(context);